talitadzikzlasu/felix/submission.md

 ### **Feedback notes**

+I enjoyed solving this task.
+It simulates a typical daily programming challenge, which I think is a good way to assess someone's skills and working approach.
+I liked it, and if I were evaluating candidates, I would say it is a proper way to determine if someone is a good fit for the role.

+The 2-hour time frame was sufficient for completing the main task with PR review.
+I took some additional time to consider alternative solutions and include them in the notes.

 - creating new PR through `template` didn't copy the branches history -> creating PR in github was not possible.
 I cloned the repo and pushed it to newly created repo in my github account.
 Maybe this could be included in the instruction for future candidates instead of 'create from template'

 ### **Interview assumptions**